metasfresh/metasfresh-documentation/_webui_collection/EN/Quickstart.md

 ## Requirements
 - Get access to a running metasfresh system.
-- You can install metasfresh on your server by using this [manual](http://docs.metasfresh.org/pages/installation/index_en) or by creating a free online account via the [metasfresh website](http://metasfresh.com/en/nextgen).
+- You can install metasfresh on your server by using this [instruction manual](http://docs.metasfresh.org/pages/installation/index_en) or by creating a free online account via the [metasfresh website](http://metasfresh.com/en/nextgen).

 ## Steps
 1. [Log in to the system](Login).